heritage-happenings/heritage-happenings.github.io/Blog/2025/07/README.md

 ![2025-07-07-cover-image](https://heritage-happenings.github.io/Blog/2025/07/2025-07-07-cover-image.png)

 Welcome!
-This is the homepage for the July edition of Heritage Happenings.
-To return here at any time, just click the **"Heritage Happenings"** title at the top of the screen.
+This is the homepage for the July edition of _Heritage Happenings_.
+To return here at any time, just click the **"_Heritage Happenings_"** title at the top of the screen.

 ## How to Use This Site